VlSomers/bpbreid/README.md

 Market1501: [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/body-part-based-representation-learning-for/person-re-identification-on-market-1501)](https://paperswithcode.com/sota/person-re-identification-on-market-1501?p=body-part-based-representation-learning-for)

 ## News
+- [2023.06.28] Please find a script to generate human parsing labels from PifPaf and MaskRCNN in this [Pull Request](https://github.com/VlSomers/bpbreid/pull/18).
+The PR will be merged soon.
+This script is slightly different from the one used by the authors: resulting human parsing labels will not be exactly the same.
 - [2022.12.02] We release the first version of our codebase.
 Please update frequently as we will add more documentation during the next few weeks.

 ## What's next